evaesteban/IDD-Fa18-Lab1/README.md

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

 The device is powered by a Panasonic RO3 AAA battery.
 Researching I found that AAA batteries outuput a voltage of 1.5 volts.
+The only electronic components I could identify on the PCB were the power battery, the processors, several capacitors and numerous tests points.
+The capacitors could be used to smooth voltage, but not to output a constant voltage value regardless of the input voltage value like standard voltage regulators do.
+Since I could not identify any voltage regulators, I concluded that the circuit operates at 1.5 volts.

 **d.
 Is information stored in your device?
 Where?
 How?**

+Yes, information is stored in the processing unit.
+Microprocessors usually store the information in registers, so I concluded that this is how the calculator works.
+The processing unit can then perform mathemtical operations with the information stored in these registers and output the correct results.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.